Thank you!

 WA TAM follows on the tracks of another ground-breaking resource, the Washington Environmental Health Disparities Map (EHD Map), which also originated at Front and Centered and provides data-driven insights into where people experience the greatest environmental health risk factors that can contribute to inequitable health outcomes and unequal access to healthy and prosperous communities.
 Similarly, WA TAM is a data visualization tool that daylights statewide racial inequities.

-As the 2023 Legislative Session approaches, WA TAM—along with our new Transportation Justice Agenda for Washington State—will be helpful tools for communities to move policymakers toward just transportation policies and investments.
+WA TAM—along with our Transportation Justice Agenda for Washington State—are designed to be helpful tools for communities to move policymakers toward just transportation policies and investments.

 VIDEOS